+Mr. Tune has served on our Board of Directors since March 2019 and is a member of our Audit Committee and our Nominating Committee.
 Mr. Tune is a Partner of Brown Advisory, an investment management firm with offices in North America, Europe, and Asia.
 Prior to joining Brown Advisory, Mr. Tune was a Managing Director at Brown Brothers Harriman (BBH) where for 14 years he served in a variety of client-facing and leadership roles in Charlotte and Chicago including Chief Operating Officer and Chief Financial Officer for BBH's wealth management unit.
 Prior to that, Mr. Tune served as a Vice President and investment advisor with Stein Roe & Farnham in Chicago for 8 years.
-Mr. Tune brings to the Company's Board extensive investment management experience.
+Mr. Tune brings to the Board of Directors extensive investment management experience.